tangjianfengVS/WisdomHUD/README.md

 'WisdomHUD' support timeout/delay time setting, support timeout/delay end event callback processing.

-'WisdomHUD' supports multiple Loading load style, and succes/error/warning/text prompt style, allows you to set tip animation.
+'WisdomHUD' supports multiple Loading/Progress load style, and succes/error/warning/text prompt style, allows you to set tip animation.

 'WisdomHUD' icon is realized by drawing, and icon cache is added to avoid the repetitive drawing task, which is also the only way for HUD SDK to achieve high performance.